toddledev/documentation/docs/10-variables/01-overview/index.md

 ---
 title: Variables overview
-description: Implement state management with variables to store temporary data within components and pages, enabling responsive, interactive applications.
+description: Learn how to implement state management in Nordcraft with variables to store temporary data within components and pages.
 ---

 # Variables

 Variables provide a way to store temporary data within components and pages.
-They enable interactive behavior and dynamic content by maintaining state during a user's session while offering fast data access in Nordcraft.
+They enable interactive behavior and dynamic content by maintaining state during a user's session.

 Variables in Nordcraft are containers for temporary data that: